-International students residing outside the USA can enroll in all programs while completing their courses 100% online.
+International students residing outside the USA can enroll in any program courses while completing their courses on a 100% online basis.

 SSU offers a distance educational program where the instruction is not offered in real time.
 SSU shall transmit the first lesson and any materials to any student within seven (7) days after the institution accepts the student for admission (5 CCR §71716(a)).
 Additionally, approximately seven (7) days will elapse between the institution's receipt of student lessons, projects, or dissertations and the institution's mailing of its response or evaluation back to the student (5 CCR §71810 (b)(11)).